 Head, School of Chemistry and Molecular Bioscience

-These founding Heads of School will cultivate dynamic collaborative environments to foster excellence and innovation in research, teaching and learning across all discipline areas of their School.
+These founding Head of School will cultivate dynamic collaborative environments to foster excellence and innovation in research, teaching and learning across all discipline areas of their School.
 Working collaboratively with colleagues, they will lead the future directions of their School by enabling academic staff to achieve research, educational and community engagement outcomes in line with overarching strategic goals.

 Many of the research interests of the School of Chemistry and Molecular Bioscience map closely onto Molecular Horizons, a large research centre that spans disciplines from fundamental and medicinal chemistry through cell and molecular biology, to neuroscience and studies of the molecular basis of disease.
 Many of the 60 School members work in the PC2 laboratories within the Illawarra Health and Medical Research Institute, also located on the main University campus.